ibm-cloud-docs/transit-gateway/about.md

 With {{site.data.keyword.tg_full_notm}}, you can create a single or multiple transit gateways to connect VPCs together.
 You can also connect your {{site.data.keyword.cloud_notm}} classic infrastructure to a transit gateway to provide seamless communication with classic infrastructure resources.
 Any new network you connect to a transit gateway is then automatically made available to every other network connected to it.
 This makes it easy to scale your network as it grows.

+Transit gateways provide flexibility by allowing you to add networks to local gateways.
+Networks can be attached to multiple local gateways and a single global gateway, enabling you to keep local traffic on a local gateway.
+There is no charge for local traffic.

 ## Overview of features
 {: #feature-overview}